Penney, Macy's court fight comes down to plastic pitchers

-NEW YORK (Reuters) - The legal battle between Macy’s and J.C.
+NEW YORK, April 9 (Reuters) - The legal battle between Macy’s and J.C.
 Penney over who gets to sell what Martha Stewart products took a comedic turn on Tuesday when lawyers asked a judge to weigh two pitchers in his hands, one from each of the rival retailers.

 At stake is the question of whether Penney violated the judge’s order not to sell certain Stewart products.